 There are many factors that can affect fertility.
 Everything from age to weight to health issues can determine whether it is possible for you to conceive.
 One in particular that can be especially detrimental to your chances to conceive are your hormones.
 Hormones are usually referenced when discussing mood swings, but reproductive hormones work together to stimulate ovulation and menstruation in women and sperm production in men.
 Progesterone is a progestogen steroid hormone, secreted by the corpus luteum, an integral part of a woman’s reproductive system.
-Progesterone is a reproductive hormone produced in a woman’s body after ovulation and during the second half of her menstruation cycle.
+It is a reproductive hormone produced in a woman’s body after ovulation and during the second half of her menstruation cycle.

 What Does It Do?

 Progesterone prepares the endometrium, the mucous membrane lining the inside of the uterus, for the possibility of a pregnancy after a woman has ovulated.
 The hormone triggers the uterine lining to thicken, which will allow a fertilized egg to attach and develop.
 In addition to that, it also prevents the muscle contractions that would cause the body to reject an egg.
 High levels of progesterone, however, prevent a woman from ovulating.

 During a pregnancy, this hormone stops a woman’s immune system from rejecting the fetus as a foreign body.
 Itcontinues to stimulate the body and blood vessels in the endometrium that will nourish the growing fetus.
 Once the placenta forms, it too begins to secrete progesterone, causing the levels to remain elevated throughout the pregnancy so that the body cannot release more eggs.

 Both a lack or an overabundance of this hormone in your body could cause complications when trying to conceive.
 Some symptoms of too much progesterone include but are not limited to: